Olipear/Portfolio/src/pages/index.md

   aboutbody: >-
     Currently living in Leamington spa with my partner Merle and cat Mushu.

-    I read a lot of sci-fi in a never-ending search for something as good as Hyperion.
+    I read a lot of sci-fi in a never-ending search for a series as good as Hyperion.

-    Keep up some 3D work as a hobby, I'm slowly learning to use for concept work along with digital painting.
+    I keep up 3D work as a hobby, I'm slowly learning to use it for concept art along with digital painting.
+Occasionally I'll start yet another game project in unity.

-    I'm into games, having a board game night at least every fortnight with games Carcassonne.
+    I enjoy both PC gaming and board games, I tend to have a game night at least once a fortnight with something like Carcassonne.
   image: /img/profile-pic.jpg
 footer:
   logo_strapline: Oliver Pearson